briababby57/CodeResources-Playground/README.md

 ********
 # Code Guide As "CoWik"
 *******

 <footer>

  <p>CoWik also Serves as a cheatsheet for Markdown, Python, Javascript, CSS, & HTML.</p>

+ __light weight wiki specifically for coding, web dev, etc.__

  <p>Cowik is also my goto when in doubt or confused</p>

  <footer>

-  > CoWik will be my "coding bff"
+  > When it comes to anything coding, you can count on CoWik!

   1. Always there when in need
-  2. Anything that is useful during my coding journey.
+  2. Able to be trained to serve as a 365 "life agent"

 ````python